Trips

 Give each day:

-- Meals — select breakfast, lunch, and/or dinner, or mark as not included
+Description— written in the rich text editor for a narrative feel Meals— select breakfast, lunch, and/or dinner, or mark as not included

 Adding Blocks to a Day